-Minimum Viable Product (MVP) is a version of a product or solution that has just enough features to make it usable and useful for the user.
+Minimum Viable Product (MVP) - a version of a product or solution that has just enough features to make it usable and useful for the user.
 The theory behind building an MVP is that it allows you to get up and running and deliver value quickly.
 Users can then provide feedback on this early release for future development.

-Getting a usable MVP in place as quickly as possible is a smart move.
-For example, it'll maintain the momentum following the purchasing process, and it'll help with buy-in of the product with the working team.
+Getting a usable instance of the tech in place as quickly as possible is a smart move.
+For example, it'll maintain the momentum following on from the purchasing process, and it'll help with buy in of the product with the working team.

-If you've been smart, someone who is actually going to use the system will have been on the project team providing input into the selection process.
-Choosing tech without buy-in from an end user doesn't bode well.
+If you've been smart, someone who is actually going to use the system will have been on the project team and will have already input into the selection process.
+Choosing tech without buyin from an end user doesn't bode well.
 You need that input from the people on the ground so you understand their pain points and identify what success looks like for them.

-By deploying an MVP, you can prioritize the most urgent use cases and get those live and set up in the technology so that your users can begin to build their familiarity with the tools.
+By deploying an MVP, you can prioritise the most urgent use cases and get those live and setup in the technology so that your users can begin to build their familiarity with the tools.
 You'll have a base level of usage from which you can build.